-As a GEMS employee tasked with the responsibility of supervising/educating children you provide care, supervisory and educational support to children from a 'position of trust.'
+GEMS employees or volunteers providing care, supervisory and educational support to children are in a 'position of trust.'
 The position of trust carries with it certain expectations and responsibilities.
 Breaches of these expectations and responsibilities are likely to lead to disciplinary action and possible dismissal.